Anne Rice: Reception and analysis

 Rice's novels are well regarded by many members of the LGBT+ community, some of whom have perceived her vampire characters as allegorical symbols of isolation and social alienation.
-Similarly, a reviewer writing for The Boston Globe observed that the vampires of her novels represent "the walking alienated, those of us who, by choice or not, dwell on the fringe."
-On the subject, Rice herself commented, "From the beginning, I've had gay fans, and gay readers who felt that my works involved a sustained gay allegory ...
+Similarly, a reviewer writing for The Boston Globe, observed that the vampires of her novels represent "the walking alienated, those of us who, by choice or not, dwell on the fringe".
+On the subject, Rice commented: "From the beginning, I've had gay fans, and gay readers who felt that my works involved a sustained gay allegory ...
 I didn't set out to do that, but that was what they perceived.
 So even when Christopher was a little baby, I had gay readers and gay friends and knew gay people, and lived in the Castro district of San Francisco, which was a gay neighborhood."

 Rice's writings have also been identified as having had a major impact on later developments within the genre of vampire fiction.
-"Rice turns vampire conventions inside out," wrote Susan Ferraro of The New York Times.
+"Rice turns vampire conventions inside out", wrote Susan Ferraro of The New York Times.
 "Because Rice identifies with the vampire instead of the victim (reversing the usual focus), the horror for the reader springs from the realization of the monster within the self.
 Moreover, Rice's vampires are loquacious philosophers who spend much of eternity debating the nature of good and evil."

-In addition, Rice's writing style has been heavily analyzed.
-Ferraro, in a statement typical of many reviewers, described Rice's prose as "florid, both lurid and lyrical, and full of sensuous detail".
-However, others have criticized her writing style as both verbose and overly philosophical.
+Rice's writing style has been heavily analyzed.
+Ferraro, in a statement typical of many reviewers, described her prose as "florid, both lurid and lyrical, and full of sensuous detail".
+Others have criticized her writing style as both verbose and overly philosophical.
 Author William Patrick Day comments that her writing is often "long, convoluted, and imprecise".
-The New York Times critic Michiko Kakutani wrote that "Anne Rice has what might best be described as a Gothic imagination crossed with a campy taste for the decadent and the bizarre."
+The New York Times critic Michiko Kakutani wrote: "Anne Rice has what might best be described as a Gothic imagination crossed with a campy taste for the decadent and the bizarre."